google/science-journal-arduino/guide/README.md

 * Now launch the built in **Terminal**
 ![](Terminal.png "Terminal")

 * From the terminal upload the firmware to your device.
-You need to specify which device you want to use.
-The current supported board environments are **arduino101**, **blend**, and **mega2560**.
+You need to specify which board you are using.
+The current supported board environment identifiers are [arduino101](https://www.arduino.cc/en/Main/ArduinoBoard101), [blend](http://redbearlab.com/blend/), or [mega2560](https://www.arduino.cc/en/Main/ArduinoBoardMega2560) .
 If PlatformIO has trouble autodetecting your serial port, please refer to [documentation](http://docs.platformio.org/en/stable/).

 	pio run -e <ENV> --target upload